top of page

 5. Color and pattern opportunity: Solid-color shutters in white or soft gray, currently the most popular finish in the Annapolis market, provide a neutral backdrop that accommodates almost any curtain print or texture without visual conflict.

 One practical note on room scale: in very small rooms under approximately 120 square feet, adding curtains to existing shutters can make windows feel smaller and the room feel tighter.
 In those spaces, shutters alone or curtains alone typically read better than both together.
 For guidance on how to pick curtains that work with your existing treatments, our Delmarva curtain selection guide covers fabric, length, and color choices in detail.
+Homeowners weighing the full range of fabric alternatives alongside shutters may also find our guide to drapes vs curtains a useful reference for understanding fabric treatment differences.

 3. The Louver Size Detail Every Guide Skips